-Item Description USB 3.0 (USB 3.1 Gen 1) Type A Ports USB 3.1 (USB 3.1 Gen 2) Type C Port OR USB 3.1 (USB 3.1 Gen 2) Type C / ThunderboltTM 3 Port Factory Option These USB ports are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
-USB 3.0 ports capable of 5Gbps (SuperSpeed) are classified as USB 3.1 Gen 1.
-This model includes 1 USB 3.0 (USB3,1 Gen 1) port.
-In addition there is a Type C USB 3.1 Gen 2 port capable of 10Gbps SuperSpeed+.
-On this model, the larger blue ports are Type A USB ports, and the smaller port is a Type C port.
-Alternatively the USB 3.1 (USB 3.1 Gen 2) Type C port may be replaced by a ThunderboltTM 3 Combo Port (Type C) as a factory option.
-This port combines the functions of the USB 3.1 and Thunderbolt ports.
-The unified Thunderbolt 3 port/USB 3.1 Gen 2 Type C port allows for the connection of external peripherals to the computer by combining PCI Express (PCIe), DisplayPort (DP), USB 3.1 and its own Thunderbolt 3 technologies.
-Up to seven peripherals may be supported by one connector by daisy-chaining the devices.
-Devices supported include HDDs/SSDs, Audio Interfaces, docks, display devices, cameras, network cables etc. Note: The maximum amount of current supplied by USB Type-C ports is 500 mA for USB2.0/900 mA for USB 3.1 See over
+Item Description USB 3.1 (USB 3.1 Gen 2 Type C) Ports These USB ports are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners USB 3.0 (USB 3.1 Gen 1 Type A) Port etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
+Powered USB 3.0 (USB 3.1 Gen 1 Type A) Port The USB 3.0 ports capable of 5Gbps (SuperSpeed) are classified as USB 3.1 Gen 1 .
+There are three USB 3.1 Gen 1 (Type A) ports on this computer model.
+In addition there are two USB 3.1 Gen 2 ports (Type C) capable of 10Gbps SuperSpeed+ .
+Type C ports are the smaller sized USB ports, and the larger USB Type A ports are denoted by their blue color.
+Note: The powered USB 3.0 port may be toggled on /off by means of the Fn + Power Button key combination.
+When the powered USB port is on it will supply power (for charging devices only, not for operating devices) when the system is off but still powered by the AC/DC adapter plugged into a working outlet, or powered by the battery with a capacity level above 20% (this may not work with certain devices - see page 7 - 11).
+Toggle power to this port by using Fn + power button.
+Note: This function is designed to help charge USB compliant devices, but is not designed to allow their operation.
+Note: The maximum amount of current supplied by USB Type-C ports is 500 mA for USB2.0/900 mA for USB 3.1